vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/glossary.md

     See also:
     * [Bug tracking system (Wikipedia)](https://en.wikipedia.org/wiki/Bug_tracking_system)

+Bundled Dependency
+Vendored Dependency
+    Bundled/vendored dependencies are dependencies that are included as {term}`source code` rather than being linked in as compiled code later.
+    Within the context of {term}`open source software`, this usually means that the {term}`source code` of the dependencies is included alongside the program's source code itself.

 Canonical
     **Canonical Ltd.** is a UK-based private company that is devoted to the {term}`Free and Open Source Software` philosophy and has created several